Decision making committees

 Enforcing regulatory and competition law

-Certain decisions the PSR makes on enforcement of regulatory and competition law may need to be approved or taken by the Enforcement Decisions Committee or the Competition Decisions Committee.
+Certain decisions relating to these enforcement actions may need to be taken by the Enforcement Decisions Committee or the Competition Decisions Committee.

 The Enforcement Decisions Committee